 A vulnerability assessment and a vulnerability scan are not the same thing.

-Performing Risk Assessment Along With Your Vulnerability Assessment
+Performing Risk Assessment Along with Vulnerability Assessment

-A risk assessment is a more comprehensive look at your company’s security vulnerabilities and offers a more complete view of its exposure.
+A risk assessment is a more comprehensive look at the company’s security vulnerabilities and offers a more complete view of its exposure.
 It is a thorough look at your risk threshold that includes an analysis by a professional.
 It’s a key part of risk management.

-How ZenGRC Can Help With Vulnerability Assessments
+How ROAR Helps With Vulnerability Assessments

-ZenGRC lets organizations focus on the fundamental issues of risk management and compliance while eliminating the tedious tasks that often make the process feel like a burden.
+ROAR lets organizations focus on the fundamental issues of risk management and compliance while eliminating the tedious tasks that often make the process feel like a burden.